Getting simple, practical guidance on addiction treatment near Leckwith is difficult....but not impossible.

 In 2005 Abbeycare opened its first residential rehab clinic upon seeing the need for such a service.

 In the UK, since that year, Abbeycare has grown substantially, and we are now a recognised provider of rehab and addiction treatment.

-Our inspection reports from the regulators, are available on our clinic pages, here: Abbeycare Scotland, Abbeycare Gloucester.
+How did we do with inspections from regulators?
+Check our reports, available on our clinic pages, here: Abbeycare Scotland, and Abbeycare Gloucester.

-Detox is available, with comfort and safety, with the help of our medical team.
+Detox is possible, safely and comfortably, with the help of our medical team.

 The only thing left is - are you ready?

 To ask a question, or to arrange admission, ring our team now on 01603 513 091.